Richardson Hitchins: Early career

-In his first pro fight since signing with Matchroom Boxing, Hitchins faced Yomar Álamo for the vacant IBF North American light welterweight title on November 12, 2022.
+In his first pro fight after signing with Matchroom Boxing, Hitchins fought Yomar Álamo for the vacant IBF North American light welterweight title on November 12, 2022.
 He won the bout after Álamo's corner decided to call an end to the contest at the conclusion of the eighth round.

-Hitchins vs. Bauza

-On February 4, 2023, Hitchins faced John Bauza with the IBF North American and WBC USA light welterweight titles on the line.
+On February 4, 2023, Hitchins fought John Bauza with the IBF North American and WBC USA light welterweight titles on the line.
 Hitchins dominated the fight, knocking Bauza down in the first and fourth rounds en route to a unanimous decision victory, with all three judges scoring the fight 100–88.

-Hitchins vs. Zepeda

-Looking to add the vacant WBC Silver and NABO light welterweight titles to his collection, Hitchins faced Jose Zepeda on September 23, 2023.
+Looking to add the vacant WBC Silver and NABO light welterweight titles to his collection, Hitchins fought Jose Zepeda on September 23, 2023.
 He controlled the bout from start to finish, winning by unanimous decision.
 The three judges scored the bout 120–108, 120–108, and 119–109, all in favor of Hitchins.

-Hitchins vs. Lemos

-On April 6, 2024 in Las Vegas, Hitchins was scheduled to face Gustavo Daniel Lemos in the IBF super lightweight title eliminator.
+On April 6, 2024 in Las Vegas, Hitchins was scheduled to fight Gustavo Daniel Lemos in the IBF super lightweight title eliminator.
 Hitchins, in a very controversial outcome, defeated Lemos via unanimous decision.

 IBF Super Lightweight Champion

 Hitchins vs. Paro

-Hitchins challenged Liam Paro for his IBF light-welterweight title on 7 December 2024 in San Juan, Puerto Rico, dethroning the champion by split decision with two ringside judges scoring the fight 116-112 in his favour while the third had it 117-111 for his opponent.
+Hitchins challenged Liam Paro for his IBF super lightweight title on 7 December 2024 in San Juan, Puerto Rico, dethroning the champion by split decision with two ringside judges scoring the fight 116-112 in his favour while the third had it 117-111 for his opponent.

 Hitchins vs. Kambosos Jr.

-Hitchins was scheduled to make the first defense of his IBF light welterweight title against George Kambosos Jr. on June 14, 2025, in New York.
+Hitchins was scheduled to make the first defense of his IBF super lightweight title against George Kambosos Jr. on June 14, 2025, in New York.
 Hitchins defeated Kambosos Jr. by eighth-round knockout to retain his title.